 The old version IL-based FxCop/CA are dead but the new version of CA that based on source-code instead of IL will be in VS “14”.
 (You can scroll down and see the reply from Alex Turner, the owner for Diagnostics in managed languages. )

-Yes, I was a huge fan of FxCop/Code Analysis.
-I
+I was a huge fan of FxCop/Code Analysis.
+I always

-forced encouraged everyone in my team to make FxCop/CA happy for every single line of code before they commit.
+force encourage my team members to make FxCop/CA happy for every single line of code before they commit.
 FxCop/CA does help to make sure your code is still following Framework Design Guidelines without assigning some experts to do the manual code review for every commits.

 We all know that Microsoft has released a few versions of .NET framework.
 When was FxCop’s last release?
 I reported the following issues that we have with FxCop/CA but I didn’t see those issues are being addressed.

 - Bug – Code Analysis doesn’t work well with async methods even in Visual Studio 2013

 - Tip: FxCop issue with System.Net.Http

 The worst part is that some teams (e.g. MVC/Web API team) from Microsoft are not even following the FxCop’s rules.
 I posted this questions “Why a fresh new MVC project couldn’t pass the Code Analysis?
 One-Microsoft” in MSDN forum as well.